mottosso/Qt.py/CAVEATS.md

 To actually update the code add `--write` flag.
 This updates existing files and does not make backups of the existing files, so make sure to do that first.

+To check for enum use regression you can add `--check`.
+This will change the return code to the number of enums that require changing.
+A return code of zero indicates that no enum changes are required.